Landau-de Gennes Modelling of Confinement Effects and Cybotactic Clusters in Bent-Core Nematic Liquid Crystals

-In the subsequent numerical simulations, we adjust their values so that the resulting values of $S_c$ are reasonable and not too large.
-In each cluster, $N_c$ represents the number of ES molecules.
+In the subsequent numerical simulations, we adjust the values of $\alpha_c$ and $\beta_c$ so that the resulting values of $S_c$ are reasonable and not too large. $N_c$ is the number of ES molecules within each cluster.
 We also consider the effects of an external field, $\mathbf{E} = E_{a} \e$, whose direction is modelled by a unit-vector $\e$, and the magnitude is $E_a$. $E_{el}$ is the external field energy density $( \frac{1}{2}\epsilon_0 \Delta \epsilon E_a^2)$ where $\epsilon_0$ is the free-space permittivity, $\Delta \epsilon$ is a material anisotropy parameter (dielectric or magnetic) for GS molecules and $J$ accounts for the larger shape anisotropy of ES molecules, i.e., $J>1$.
 In particular, the GS molecules tend to align with $\mathbf{E}$ if $\Delta \epsilon >0$ and orthogonal to $\mathbf{E}$ if $\Delta\epsilon <0$ \cite{degennes}.

 We nondimensionalise the free energy above with $\tilde{x} = x/\lambda$ and assume $K_g =K_c$, where $\lambda$ is a characteristic length scale of the $d$-dimensional domain $\Omega$,